2i2c-org/docs/about/pricing/comparison.md

 We use shared configuration and deployment infrastructure so that we can achieve economies of scale in serving many communities, but with an entirely open-source stack that can be customized for their unique needs.

 We do not know of any other organizations that offer managed cloud services in this way.
-However, below are three similar kinds of service and product models.
+However, below are a few similar kinds of service and product models.
 They are roughly ordered from "most similar" to "least similar" to 2i2c.

+(compare:internal)=
 ## Internal staffing

 The most common way for organizations to achieve similar services is to staff their own internal teams.